 As a former elected official and school administrator, I know that complex systems like local governments and public schools have many parts that must operate in sync for the public’s needs to be effectively addressed.
 Pima County, with its multiple departments and thousands of employees, is no different.
 I will use my proven skills as a systems thinker to provide clear direction and effective oversight to every department and its employees, especially as they provide necessary services and supports essential to recovery from the COVID-19 pandemic.

 From 2009-14, I was the principal of Catalina High School, a high-poverty school in central Tucson where one-third of the students were English language learners.
 Over 40 languages and dialects were spoken on our campus.
 Many of our students were the children of political and economic refugees.
 We built an inclusive and supportive community for all our students and their families.
 During the COVID-19 pandemic, it is those who have the least who are suffering the most.
 I will fight for their interests and to serve their needs on the Board of Supervisors.
 As one example, I would use my knowledge of our county’s educational system to ensure that those who need greater access to learning and training opportunities have those resources.

 Rapport and Relationships

 Leaders must build and sustain trust with those they serve.
 For 10 of the 19 years I was a school leader, I served the students and families of Ironwood Ridge High School (2004-09) and Tortolita Middle School (2014-19), both of which are District One public schools.
-I will use the rapport and relationships I built with thousands of families in those communities as the foundation for the trust I will build with all District One residents.
-During the sadness and dysfunction of these extraordinary times, I will draw on my experience as a proven leader in our community and strive to be a source of knowledge, reassurance, and strength.
+I was also a teacher at Flowing Wells Junior High School (1991-94), which is also a school that serves many District One families.
+I will use the rapport and relationships I have built with thousands of families in those communities as the foundation for the trust I will build with all District One residents.